playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 You may have noticed that during this migration, we ended up removing a crucial accessibility feature: **We're no longer running `focus` on the context menu when it opens.**

-Why was it removed and how can we add it back?
+Why was it removed, and how can we add it back?

 # Introducing Component Reference {#introducing-component-reference}

-**The reason we removed the context menu's focus management is to keep the control of the context menu in the parent.**
+**The reason we removed the context menu's focus management is to keep control of the context menu in the parent.**

 While we could have kept the `.focus()` logic in the component using [a component side effect handler](/posts/ffg-fundamentals-side-effects), this muddies the water a bit.
-Ideally in a framework, **you want your parent to be in charge of the child component's behavior**.
+Ideally, in a framework, **you want your parent to be in charge of the child component's behavior**.

 This allows you to re-use your context menu component in more places, should you theoretically ever want to use the component without forcing a focus change.